fbpx

 How to Stop Gambling Before It Destroys Your Life

-• Spending caps: Use only what you can afford to lose.
+• Define spending limits: Only gamble with what you can afford to lose.

-Example: A Cape Town man struggling with gambling realized he was betting excessively after work to relieve stress.
-By replacing gambling with exercise and social activities, he gradually reduced his gambling habits.
+Example: A Cape Town man realized he was gambling excessively after work to relieve stress.
+By joining a gym and scheduling evening social activities, he replaced the urge to gamble with healthier outlets — and gradually regained balance in his life.

 How to Enjoy Gambling Without It Ruining Your Finances

-Example: A responsible gambler in Johannesburg sets a monthly entertainment budget that includes gambling.
-Once it’s spent, they stop until the next month.
+Example: A responsible gambler in Johannesburg treats gambling as part of a monthly entertainment budget.
+Once the set amount is spent, they stop until the next month — a simple but powerful habit that keeps gambling enjoyable and under control.

 When to Seek Professional Help

-• Cognitive Behavioral Therapy (CBT): Helps reshape gambling-related thought patterns.
+• Cognitive Behavioral Therapy (CBT): Helps you identify and change gambling-related thought patterns.

-• Support groups: Provide accountability and shared experiences.
+• Group Support or Coaching Circles: Provide accountability and emotional connection.

 Call for Your Reflection